 Sony Smart B-Trainer

 The Smart B-Trainer packs GPS, an accelerometer and heart rate monitoring in the right earpiece.
 There's also audio fitness coaching and it suggests what music tracks to play to match your heart rate.
-They're also fully waterproof but there's no specific pool based workouts.
+They're also fully waterproof but there are no specific pool based workouts.
 There's 16GB of storage for your music and the compatible runs on iPhone and Android.

 Read this: We run with the Sony Smart B-Trainer